 To comply with this rule, you should be able to state the main question that the book tries to answer, and you should be able to state the subordinate questions in case the main question is complex or has a lot of parts.
 These questions can be theoretical or practical that something exists:

-There are thousands of different questions an author can ask and answer throughout the book, but there will always be theoretical or practical.
+There are thousands of questions an author can ask and answer throughout the book, but there will always be theoretical or practical.

 It’s your job as a reader to understand which questions apply to the content of certain books and which questions don’t.
-There’s so much more to cover on meaning, terms, and the author’s message.
+There’s much more to cover on meaning, terms, and the author’s message.

 Table of Contents